nss-evening-web-development/curriculum/src/data/curriculum/installations/mac-windows/ssh-key.md

 And then try the other command again.

+After you run the commands, ensure to STOP the ssh agent:

+eval "$(ssh-agent -k)"

 Once you have completed all the steps above, push the button below to close this page and check the box on the list to mark as completed.

 <button class="report m-1 p-3 btn-lg btn-outline-warning btn" onclick="window.close()">Close Page</button>